Joachim Loughrey

 Joachim Loughrey (born 1947) is a former Fine Gael politician from County Donegal in Ireland.
 He was a senator from 1982 to 1989.

 A national school teacher before entering politics, Loughrey stood unsuccessfully as a Fine Gael candidate for Dáil Éireann in the Donegal North-East constituency on five occasions: at the by-election in 1976 and at the February 1982, November 1982, 1987 and 1989 general elections.

-After his February 1982 defeat, he was elected to the 16th Seanad Éireann on the Industrial and Commercial Panel.
+After his February 1982 defeat, he was elected to the 16th Seanad on the Cultural and Educational Panel.
 He was re-elected in the 1983 and 1987 Seanad elections, but lost his seat in the 1989 elections to the 19th Seanad, and was unsuccessful again at the 1993 Seanad elections.